-Under the employment agreements with Dr. Bell, Mr. Keiser, Mr. Sinha, Dr. Mojcik, and Dr. Squinto, constructive termination is defined as a termination by executive in the event of: (1) a material breach of the terms of their respective agreements by the Company and such breach continues uncured for 30 days after written notice or 10 days if such breach is for the payment of money; (2) loss of any material duties or authority of the executive, and such loss continues for 30 days after written notice; (3) a relocation of the executive's place of employment to a location beyond a 25-mile radius of such location; (4) the company makes a general assignment for benefit of creditors; or any proceeding shall be instituted by the company seeking to adjudicate it a bankrupt or insolvent, or seeking liquidation, winding up, or reorganization; an involuntary petition is filed or an action or proceeding otherwise commenced against the Company seeking reorganization, arrangement or readjustment of the Company's debts and remains undismissed or unstayed for a period of 30 days; a receiver, assignee, liquidator, trustee or similar officer for the Company or for all or any part of its property shall be appointed involuntarily; or (5) a material breach by the company of any other material agreement with the executive and such breach continues uncured for 30 days after written notice or ten days if such breach is for the payment of money.
-In addition, for purposes of Dr. Bell's employment agreement constructive termination shall also exist if a breach is uncured for 30 days following a written notice of (1) the executive is not continuously nominated to the board of directors and Chief Executive Officer of the Company during the term of the employment agreement; (2) the Chief Executive Officer is not the highest ranking officer of the company with the power to appoint and remove all other employees of the company; or (3) any senior executive officer is retained by the company, or an offer is made to pay compensation to any senior executive of the company, that in either case is unacceptable to Dr. Bell, in his reasonable judgment.
+Under the employment agreements with each of the named executive officers, constructive termination is defined as a termination by executive in the event of: (1) a material breach of the terms of their respective agreements by Alexion and such breach continues uncured for 30 days after written notice or 10 days if such breach is for the payment of money; (2) loss of any material duties or authority of the executive, and such loss continues for 30 days after written notice; (3) a relocation of the executive's place of employment to a location beyond a 25-mile radius of such location; (4) Alexion makes a general assignment for benefit of creditors; or any proceeding shall be instituted by Alexion seeking to adjudicate it a bankrupt or insolvent, or seeking liquidation, winding up, or reorganization; an involuntary petition is filed or an action or proceeding otherwise commenced against Alexion seeking reorganization, arrangement or readjustment of Alexion's debts and remains undismissed or unstayed for a period of 30 days; a receiver, assignee, liquidator, trustee or similar officer for Alexion or for all or any part of its property shall be appointed involuntarily; or (5) a material breach by Alexion of any other material agreement with the executive and such breach continues uncured for 30 days after written notice or ten days if such breach is for the payment of money.
+In addition, for purposes of Dr. Bell's employment agreement constructive termination shall also exist if a breach is uncured for 30 days following a written notice of (1) the executive is not continuously nominated to the Board of Directors and Chief Executive Officer of Alexion during the term of the employment agreement; (2) the Chief Executive Officer is not the highest ranking officer of Alexion with the power to appoint and remove all other employees of Alexion; or (3) any senior executive officer is retained by Alexion, or an offer is made to pay compensation to any senior executive of Alexion, that in either case is unacceptable to Dr.

-Under the employment agreements with Dr. Bell, Mr. Keiser, Mr. Sinha, Dr. Mojcik, and Dr. Squinto, non-renewal means the company's decision, at the end of the term of a particular executive's employment agreements, not to continue to employ the executive at least on terms substantially similar to those described in the executive's employment agreement.
+Under the employment agreements with each of the named executive officers, non-renewal means the company's decision, at the end of the term of a particular executive's employment agreements, not to continue to employ the executive at least on terms substantially similar to those described in the executive's employment agreement.